Veterans Day is a time to remember and honor the service and selflessness of members of our military It is also a time

 Julie Amadeo is a native New Yorker who was raised in Forest Hills, Queens, where she spent her formative years learning Spanish from her Cuban grandparents after school.

-A mid-level associate at Steptoe & Johnson LLP, Julie specializes in complex commercial litigation and international arbitration.
-Prior to joining Steptoe, she was an associate at Hughes, Hubbard and Reed LLP, where she specialized in complex commercial litigation and international arbitration.
+A mid-level associate at Frankfurt Kurnit Klein & Selz PC, Julie specializes in trademark clearance, prosecution, and enforcement.
+Prior to Frankfurt Kurnit, she was associated with Steptoe & Johnson LLP and Hughes, Hubbard and Reed LLP, where she specialized in complex commercial litigation and international arbitration.
 She graduated from New York University School of Law in 2016 and holds an M.A. and B.A. in English from St. John’s University.
-She also sings with the New York City Bar Chorus.
+She also sings with the NYC Bar Chorus.

 Volunteering and community outreach have always been a part of Julie’s life, from the time she was in high school and volunteered at the Forest Hills Branch of Queens Library to her current pro bono work and mentorship of future lawyers and college students.
 She is grateful for the opportunity to contribute her professional skills, deep understanding of the issues facing New York families, and unique experience to the Board of Directors in furtherance of The Child Center’s mission.

 Paul Avvento is the Chief Financial Officer of Gabrielli Truck Sales and has held this position since 1990.
 Previously, he worked as a vice president for lending for several banks for eight years and he worked for seven years as a senior credit analyst for Dun and Bradstreet.
 He earned his associate degree in business from Kingsborough Community College.
 Paul is married and has two children.

 Benjamin Bahr is a portfolio manager at First Eagle Investments.
 Previously, he was a member of the investment team for Alliance Bernstein’s value funds and an investment banker at Deutsche Bank.
 He earned a BBA in Finance from the University of Notre Dame and an MBA from Columbia University.
 Benj lives in Manhattan with his wife Anne, two sons, and their dog.
 He is a founding member of the Junior Outreach Committee (now Associate Board) of The Child Center of NY, and with his wife, Anne, created and organized dodgeball benefits, which attracted teams from firms throughout Manhattan.